deso2/SOC-Home-Lab/README.md

 <p align="center">
 <img src="https://imgur.com/av86i1W.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

 To download <a href="https://www.pfsense.org/download/">pfSense</a> ISO, you'll now need to sign up on the pfSense website and provide your email address, personal information, and phone number.
-After signing up, you'll be directed to the Netgate installer, where you can choose the installation image option, select the amd64.iso, and download it.
+After signing up, you'll be directed to the Netgate installer, where you can choose the installation image option.
+I elected to download the amd64.iso.

-Once you have downloaded the ISO, you'll need to follow a decompression method before you can use it.
+If you downloaded the ISO, you'll need to follow a decompression method before you can use it.
 You can find instructions for this on the <a href="https://docs.netgate.com/pfsense/en/latest/install/prepare-installer-media.html">pfSense documentation website</a>

 <h2>Deploying pfSense on Virtual Box</h2>

 <p align="center">
 <img src="https://imgur.com/6jya4ob.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>

-  If you haven't already, download <a href="https://www.virtualbox.org/wiki/Downloads">Oracle<a/> VirtualBox or your preferred virtualization software.
+If you haven't, download <a href="https://www.virtualbox.org/wiki/Downloads">Oracle<a/> VirtualBox or your preferred virtualization software.
+Moving forward, I will be using Oracle.
 Set up a new instance, selecting BSD type and FreeBSD (64-bit) version.
-Allocate necessary resources, then in the pfSense settings, enable network adapters 2 and 3, naming them as desired.
-Note their MAC addresses and enable Promiscuous mode to allow the VM to view all network traffic on the segment.
+Allocate necessary resources, then in the pfSense settings, enable network adapters 2 and 3 with internal perferences, naming them as desired.
+Note the MAC addresses and enable Promiscuous mode to allow the VM to view all network traffic on the segment.

 <h2>Installing and Configuring pfSense</h2>